A DUI in Indiana can potentially stay on your record forever, but there are ways for it to be removed within a relatively short time.

 This tool is far from perfect, and it has an estimated margin of error of 50%.
 Some of the variables that can affect the accuracy of a Breathalyzer include:

 Any of the above items has the potential to artificially increase BAC or result in a false positive.
-Further, a Breathalyzer (because it is testing your breath) is not directly measuring your blood alcohol content.
+Further, a Breathalyzer (because it is testing your breath) does not directly measure your blood alcohol content.
 In addition to the list above, it also turns out that the Breathalyzer tool is also influenced by the subject’s age, gender, how quickly they consumed alcohol, and even their emotional state.

 Though blood and urine tests tend to be more accurate than a breath test, the tests are not infallible.